 - The first student should then put their head back down on their desk and put their hand out.

 - The teacher then tells the students to lift their heads.

 - The students who received the candy canes or treat should stand up.

-- Each student then takes a guess as to who they think the Secret Santa was.
-You can keep track of correct guesses and award a prize to the overall winner or not keep score at all.
+- Each student then guesses as to who they think the Secret Santa was.
+You can keep track of correct guesses and award a prize to the overall winner or not keep the score at all.

 - Everyone gets to keep their candy canes or treat.

 - The game repeats, with the teacher choosing another Secret Santa from those who guessed correctly, and continues until everyone has received a small prize.

 Santa says is a simple holiday spin on a classic classroom game, Simon Says.
 Instead of giving commands from Simon like "touch your head" and "spring around," Santa gives holiday-related actions to students to enact.

 - To play this game with your students, you need nothing more than some creative actions to give out as commands and space for kids to move about.
 This game is a great time filler or option for substitute teachers.